-Its notoriety hasn’t sprung from some new scientific study proving the ingredient’s power in black and white terms.
-No, yarsagumba is the new “it” food because its transport and sales have become as legally controlled as drugs.
+Its notoriety hasn’t sprung from some new scientific study proving the ingredient’s power in black-and-white terms.
+No, yarsagumba is the new “it” food because its transport and sales are now as legally controlled as drugs.
 Yes, there are yarsagumba busts.
 People go to prison for this aphrodisiac.
-(In fact, there were several murders linked to the plant!)
+(In fact, there are even several murders linked to this rare prize!)

 Why?
 Because this Asian fungus is most typically found in the ancient homeland of the Manang people of Nepal.
 Only a select few are permitted to harvest yarsagumba.
-But because it is considered the one of the most expensive ingredient in traditional Chinese medicine, poaching has become big business.
+But because it is considered one of the most expensive ingredients in traditional Chinese medicine, poaching has become big business.